Malivil/TTT-Randomat-20/README.md

 ## I don't think you realise the gravity of the situation.
 Gravity is changed every few seconds for a short period of time before reverting to normal.
-It goes gack and forth between being lowered and raised each time.
+It goes back and forth between being lowered and raised each time.
 \
 \
 **ConVars**